-Build a marketplace platform: Six ways to create your online marketplace website
+Six ways to develop a marketplace website

 Find the best way to build your online marketplace platform – the actual website with the necessary marketplace features and functionality.
 Compare and choose the right approach for your idea, budget, technical skills, and timeline.